 - USCIS: H1B Visas for Specialty Occupations

 We Can Help!

 The immigration lawyers at Richards and Jurusik Immigration Law have more than 20 years of experience helping people obtain H-1B visas to live and work in the United States.
-Contact us today for a free assessment of your legal situation.
+Contact us today for an assessment of your legal situation.